NL33/electron-git/zdownloads-in-app.md

    -May 28, 2021
    --to run jxa for Mac.
 Allows automation.
 Installed to try to control window size and position.

+$ npm install diff2html
+    --June 10, 2021
+    --to be able to show git comparisons in html --came with 2 severe vulnerabilities.
+Running npm audit fix seemed to address.
+Running $ npm i showed no vulnerabilities.

 # Prior to rollback on April 15, 2021
 # RobotJS